rfnshare/MobileAutomationFramework/README.md

     <br />
     <a href="#">View Demo</a>
     ·
-    <a href="https://github.com/rfnshare/upay/issues">Report Bug</a>
+    <a href="https://github.com/rfnshare/MobileAutomationFramework/issues">Report Bug</a>
     ·
     <a href="#">Request Feature</a>
   </p>
 Introduction

-This is an appium based framework that interacts with upay Android App and can be used to automate given below
+This is an appium based framework that interacts with Green Cart Android App and can be used to automate some scenarios to build template.

-1. Login Into App
-2. **Send Money**
-3. Mobile Recharge
-4. Make Payment
-5. Cash Out

 # Project Structure
 The project structure follows POM and is organized as follows: